Kennett

 DarkSky Missouri Festival near Big Spring

-" Is there a fee for entering the park area or for the event itself?
+" While it's a bit of a journey from Kennett, the sky quality here is worth the fuel.
+Is there a fee for entering the park area or for the event itself?
 We hope to get astronomy groups to do demos and help with telescopes as needed. "

 KC's on the Current